ecchol/Oracle/ECC/query/Labs1.md

 28. In Destination port add 6080, in Source CIDR add 0.0.0.0/0 and click on "Add Ingress rules"

     ![Image alt text](images/whitelisting.png)
-29. Once the instance is up and running you can access livelabs(VNC)  via the following URL
+29. Once the instance is up and running you can access LiveLabs(VNC)  via the following URL

 <b>Note:</b> Replace {PUBLICIP} with the Public IP of the instance you copied before